otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-polymorphism-and-enumerations.md

 In this task, you will create a console program that prompts the user to enter their favourite day of the week.

+Here are steps you should consider:

-Define an enum called `Days` with the following days: `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`, `Saturday`, and `Sunday`.
-Parse the user's input and convert it into a `Day` enum value.
-Use a `switch` statement to output a message to the console based on the user's input.
+1. Declare an `enum` called `Days` with the following days: `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`, `Saturday`, and `Sunday`.
+2. Parse the user's input and convert it into a `Day` enum value.
+3. Use a `switch` statement to output a message to the console based on the user's input.
 For example, if the user enters "Friday", the program should output "You like Fridays!".
-Add error handling to handle an invalid input.
+4. Add error handling to handle an invalid input.
 If the user enters an invalid day, the program should output "Invalid input.
 Please try again." and prompt the user to enter a valid day of the week.

 ```cs
 // Expected output: